CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 This is to make sure that we make best use of our limited time together.

-If we determine that my roadmapping services are a good fit for you, we determine what _size_ of roadmap you need.&nbsp;
+If we determine that my roadmapping services are a good fit for you, then we determine what _size_ of roadmap you need.&nbsp;
 This and the expenses determine the total price.&nbsp;
-Roadmaps come in Small, Medium, and Large, and cost $998, $4,998, and $19,998 respectively.&nbsp;
+Roadmaps come in Small<!--, Medium,--> and Large, and cost $998, $2,998, and $4,998 respectively.&nbsp;
-After you send in a 50% deposit, we set a date, time, and place (which may be virtual).
+After you send in a 50% deposit, we set a date and time<!--, and place (which may be virtual)-->.

 ### Part 2: Discussions